 Abstract class in Java Important Points

-- Abstract keyword is used for creating an abstract class.
+• The abstract keyword is used to create an abstract class.

-- For creating an abstract method, we need to use the keyword “abstract,” and the abstract methods don’t have a method body.
+• To create an abstract method, we need to use the keyword “abstract,” and abstract methods don’t have a method body.

-- If an abstract class doesn’t have any method implementation, it’s better to declare it as an interface, Because Java programming language doesn’t support multiple inheritances.
+• If an abstract class has no method implementation, it’s better to declare it as an interface Because Java programming language doesn’t support multiple inheritances.

 Ref: article